baspinarenes/awesome-frontend-resources/README.md

 <!--- Tutorials | End -->
 <!--- Topic Tutorials | Start -->
 * Topic Tutorials <a name="general-topic-tutorials"></a>
+  * Git <a name="general-topic-git"></a>
+    * [Git Immersion](https://gitimmersion.com) - A guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it.
+  * Webpack <a name="general-topic-webpack"></a>
     * [Webpack from Nothing](https://what-problem-does-it-solve.com/webpack/index.html) - A guide that explains how Webpack works by creating a project and configuring it manually.
 <!--- Topic Tutorials | End -->
 <!--- Code Examples | Start -->
 * Code Examples <a name="general-examples"></a>